 #3 Promote a well-rounded perspective

 Encourage empathy and a well-rounded perspective, and remind your teen that the peers who ‘appear to have it all’ may too feel negative peer pressure .
-People who feel compelled to pressure others might feel insecurity and may have a lack of self-confidence .
+People who feel compelled to pressure others might feel insecure and may have a lack of self-confidence .
 For example, teenagers who constantly post on social media platforms like Instagram or Snapchat might secretly feel pressured to maintain a certain image and would prefer to quit but persist for fear of no longer being accepted .
 Helping your teen recognise that how people act on the outside may not necessarily correspond with how they feel internally will help them gain a greater appreciation for the dynamics of peer pressure and their autonomy to resist it.

 #4 Maintain an active role in your teen’s life

 The most important step is to keep the lines of communication open as your teen’s identity and values develop .
 Showing an active interest in their social dynamics, likes and dislikes will help you relate to their experiences and build trust so they feel comfortable talking to you if a problem arises.
 Wherever possible, as a parent already engaged with social media, ask them if they would like to connect with you online, but remember to respect their privacy and autonomy, and avoid intruding on their social circles in a judgmental way.
-Instead, keep current on the changing digital influences in their life, promote a healthy and open dialogue, show concern for their wellbeing, and pay attention to changes in their behaviour due to peer pressure .
+Instead, keep current on the changing digital influences in their life, promote healthy and open dialogue, show concern for their wellbeing, and pay attention to changes in their behaviour due to peer pressure .
 Observe the way they use their mobile phone, social media and digital technologies .
 Finally, encourage your teen to seek guidance from you if they feel uncomfortable about any situation they find themselves in both online and offline. .

 Digital technology is changing the way teens experience peer pressure.
-Although peer pressure is a major influence in adolescents’ lives, it is possible to help them cultivate strong internal values that make them resist negative peer pressure that does not support their well-being .
+Although peer pressure is a major influence on adolescents’ lives, it is possible to help them cultivate strong internal values that make them resist negative peer pressure that does not support their well-being .
 Parents and caregivers play a key role in helping a teen rationalise, contextualise and build resilience against negative peer pressure, and supporting them to embrace positive peer pressure that helps them have a balanced view of themselves.